-Nothing in golf feels or sounds quite like a pured iron shot.
+Nothing in golf feels or sounds quite like a pure iron shot.
 That crisp, satisfying thwack followed by the slight sizzle of the divot being taken after the ball is what keeps us all coming back.
 Many golfers believe this type of ball-first contact is reserved for low handicappers and pros, but the truth is it's based on one simple-to-understand concept.
-This guide'll break it down into actionable steps and drills to help you stop scooping the ball and start compressing it for solid, consistent iron play.
+This guide will break it down into actionable steps and drills to help you stop scooping the ball and start compressing it for solid, consistent iron play.

 What "Ball-First Contact" Actually Means